 Quick verdict

-Choose GPTZero if you need educators, publishers, hiring managers, content platforms, academic integrity.
-Choose Wordtune if you prioritize non-native english speakers, professionals improving writing clarity, students, content editors.
+Choose GPTZero if your daily work is mostly Educators, publishers, hiring managers, content platforms, academic integrity.
+Choose Wordtune if your daily work is mostly Non-native English speakers, professionals improving writing clarity, students, content editors.
 Wordtune scores higher in user reviews (4.4 vs 4.2).
 Both offer free tiers — try each before committing.

 GPTZero